galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 ---

-Mass spectrometry (MS) is a powerful analytical technique used in many fields (examples & references?).
+Mass spectrometry (MS) is a powerful analytical technique used in many fields, including proteomics, metabolomics, drug discovery and many more areas relying on compounds identification.
 Even though nowadays MS is a standard and popular method, there are still compounds which lack experimental spectra.
-In those cases, predicting mass spectra from the chemical structure can reveal useful structural information, help in compound identification and expand the spectral databases, improving the accuracy and efficiency of database search.
-[Zhu2023, Allen2016Computational].
+In those cases, predicting mass spectra from the chemical structure can reveal useful structural information, help in compound identification and expand the spectral databases, improving the accuracy and efficiency of database search. [{% cite Zhu2023 %}, {% cite Allen2016Computational %}].
-There have been several methods developed to predict mass spectra, which can be classified as either first-principles physical-based simulation or data-driven statistical methods [Zhu2023].
-To the first category we can assign purely statistical theories (quasi-equilibrium theory (QET) or Rice–Ramsperger–Kassel–Marcus (RRKM) theories) [Vetter1994], as well as QCEIMS [Wang2020] and semiempirical GFNn-xTB [Koopman2019] which use Born–Oppenheimer molecular dynamics (MD) combined with fragmentation pathways.
-Data-driven statistical methods reach back to 1960s when DENDRAL project was started by early AI scientists [Lindsay1980ApplicationsOA] – it applied rule-based heuristic programming.
-More recently, CFM-ID has been introduced [Allen2014, Allen2014metabolomics, Allen2016Computational, DjoumbouFeunang2019, Wang2021], which uses rule-based fragmentation and employs machine learning methods.
-Current advancements in machine learning led to recent work using deep neural networks that allow predicting spectra from molecular graphs or fingerprints [Wei2019].
+There have been several methods developed to predict mass spectra, which can be classified as either first-principles physical-based simulation or data-driven statistical methods [{% cite Zhu2023 %}].
+To the first category we can assign purely statistical theories (quasi-equilibrium theory (QET) or Rice–Ramsperger–Kassel–Marcus (RRKM) theories) [{% cite Vetter1994 %}], as well as QCEIMS [{% cite Wang2020 %}] and semiempirical GFNn-xTB [{% cite Koopman2019 %}] which use Born–Oppenheimer molecular dynamics (MD) combined with fragmentation pathways.
+Data-driven statistical methods reach back to 1960s when DENDRAL project was started by early AI scientists [{% cite Lindsay1980ApplicationsOA %}] – it applied rule-based heuristic programming.
+More recently, CFM-ID has been introduced [{% cite Allen2014 %}, {% cite Allen2014metabolomics %}, {% cite Allen2016Computational %}, {% cite DjoumbouFeunang2019 %}, {% cite Wang2021 %}], which uses rule-based fragmentation and employs machine learning methods.
+Current advancements in machine learning led to recent work using deep neural networks that allow predicting spectra from molecular graphs or fingerprints [{% cite Wei2019 %}].

-> <question-title></question-title>
->
-> What does QCEIMS stand for?
->
->   > <tip-title>Hint</tip-title>
->   > With a little knowledge of chemistry, you’ll be able to work it out yourself!
->   > Look at the acronym in the following way: QC-EI-MS.
->   {: .tip}
-> > <solution-title></solution-title>
-> >
-> > QC = quantum chemical
-> >  EI = electron ionisation
-> >   MS = mass spectra
-> >   Hence QCEIMS = quantum-chemical electron ionisation mass spectra
-> >
-> {: .solution}
->
-{: .question}

-> <details-title>What is QCxMS?</details-title>
-> QCxMS is a successor of QCEIMS, where the *EI* part is replaced by *x* to take into account other MS methods and improve the applicability of the program.
-In QCEIMS, *EI* stands for *electron ionisation*, while in QCxMS, *x* refers to *EI* or *CID collision-induced dissociation)* [Koopman2021].
-{: .details}

-You will be able to test how QCxMS works in practice since we are going to use Galaxy tool suite based on this method [Grimme2013, Bauer2014, Bauer2016].
-Beforehand, we will generate conformers of the query molecule with [RDKit](http://www.rdkit.org) and we will use xTB for molecular optimisation [Bannwarth2020].
-But first things first, let’s get some toy data to play with and crack on!

 > <agenda-title></agenda-title>
 >